udisamuel/autoFrame/Users/udisamuel/PycharmProjects/autoFrame/docs/ai_capabilities.md

 2. **AI-powered Test Case Generation** - Automatically create test cases for API, UI, and DB testing
 3. **Intelligent Test Result Analysis** - Analyze test failures to identify root causes and suggest fixes

-## Important Note on Dependencies
+## Important Notes on Dependencies

-The AI capabilities are designed to work with or without the OpenAI package:
+The AI capabilities are designed to work with any available OpenAI package version:

+- The framework supports both legacy (0.x) and modern (1.x+) OpenAI API versions
 - When OpenAI is available, the framework uses AI to provide enhanced capabilities
 - When OpenAI is not available, the framework falls back to built-in methods for generating test data, test cases, and analysis
 - This graceful degradation ensures the framework remains functional in all environments